 Later in the day we will do our history and science readings from MFW Adventures and my kindergartner sits in on these readings.
-We also do music an art about once a week and we do those together.
+We also do music and art about once a week and we do those together as a family, as well.
 Any experiments or activities are done together!

 She also does things with my preschooler.
 That is the beauty of homeschooling.
 You can combine your kids in different subjects!